 No one wants to be chased by an angry farmer.

 So there you have it, my top 11 hiking tips and tricks.
-I also wrote about hiking in the summer.
-Make sure you go check out that post as well.

 Have I forgotten anything you would add to the list?
 What are your top hiking tips and tricks?